xweih/kcs_2.0/README.md

 2. Additional single items: egg and broccoli

-3. For the ordering option "Build Your Own Seafood Bag", each bag will receive up to 1 corn and 1 potato for free, if any seafood item is ordered.
+3. For the ordering option "Build Your Own Seafood Bag", each bag will receive up to 1 corn and 1 potato (2 items in total) for free, if any seafood item is ordered.